$\mathbb{L}^p$ $(p>1)$-solutions for BSDEs with jumps and stochastic monotone generator: A priori estimates

 \subsection{$\mathbb{L}^p$-estimates for $p \in [2, +\infty)$}

 To highlight the difference between the classical calculation techniques used in the a priori estimates widely found in the $\mathbb{L}^2$ case and the general $\mathbb{L}^p$ situation for any $p \geq 2$, as well as for some technical reasons (which will be discussed later), we first provide the a priori estimation for the case $p = 2$, followed by the case $p \in (2, +\infty)$.
+Recall that, in this case, $\mathscr{L}^p_Q=\mathbb{L}^2_Q$.